 Carroll’s Alice books and the mythology of Batman have been long associated, references to the Alice books having been made in Batman comics as early as 1939, the same year Batman debuted.
 Characters from the Alice books are typically transformed in Batman comics into villains, the most prominent example being the Mad Hatter (1948).
 Other Wonderland / Looking-Glass inspired villains include Tweedledee and Tweedledum (1943), the Queen of Hearts (1991), Humpty Dumpty (2004), the Wonderland Gang (including the Carpenter, the Walrus and others) (2008), and the White Rabbit (2011).
 Other villains, such as the Joker (1940) and the Royal Flush Gang (1966), are often portrayed with motifs relating to Alice in Wonderland characters.

-These emblematic villains bring into the Batman universe different kinds of sexual queerness – not merely non-normative kinds of sexuality, some kinds of which (such as homosexuality) are often symbolically associated with good within Batman narratives, but rather various kinds of queerness that are destructive – the Mad Hatter’s brainwashing of young girls and pedophilia; Clayface III’s agalmatophili, or love of (female) mannequins, a love which he sometimes forgoes when he feels the urge to touch real human beings, a touch which turns them into clay; Joker’s anarchic and nihilistic egotism, which at times takes the form of a predatory sexuality; Two-Face’s repression of all his rage and aggression, arguably sexual in part; Maxie Zeus’ masturbatory obsession, steaming from his ego and delusional belief that he is a transvestite god who comprises both sexes; and Killer Croc’s vaginal deformation, symbolic for the wet, dark, and ravenous Dragon of legend and religion, representative of the “danger” and voraciousness of female sexuality.
+These emblematic villains bring into the Batman universe different kinds of uncommon sexual behaviors – not queer sexualities, some kinds of which (such as homosexuality) are often symbolically associated with good within Batman narratives, but rather various kinds of non-normative sexualities that are destructive – the Mad Hatter’s brainwashing of young girls and pedophilia; Clayface III’s agalmatophili, or love of (female) mannequins, a love which he sometimes forgoes when he feels the urge to touch real human beings, a touch which turns them into clay; Joker’s anarchic and nihilistic egotism, which at times takes the form of a predatory sexuality; Two-Face’s repression of all his rage and aggression, arguably sexual in part; Maxie Zeus’ masturbatory obsession, steaming from his ego and delusional belief that he is a god who comprises both sexes; and Killer Croc’s vaginal deformation, symbolic for the wet, dark, and ravenous Dragon of legend and religion, representative of the “danger” and voraciousness of female sexuality.
 Batman’s relationship to these various mad villains is symbolically indicative of his own psychosexual health.
 Whether he fears them, relates to them, or defeats them in a story is important in understanding what authors and artists are saying in those texts about Batman’s psychologically and sexuality.

 The Joker also links food to sex, asking Batman “Why don’t you sprinkle some [salt] on me, honey?
 Aren’t I just good enough to eat?”
 (AA 12), and telling him “Cheer up, honeypie!”
 (AA 16).
 Arkham Asylum repeatedly links food to both sex and madness, not only through the words of the Joker, but also through the inmates’ asylum party.
 After they take over Arkham, the inmates request the police bring them “food” (AA 5) and have a “Feast of Fools” in the Asylum’s dining area (AA 15), where a dead nurse “hangs by one ankle from the ceiling” and drips blood “onto a tiered wedding cake” (AA script 15).
 Food is thus linked to sexually provocative and violent actions – particularly towards women – and an essential component for these madmen’s party.
 This mirrors the role food plays in Carroll’s Alice books, which will be detailed below.